What is Crawling for SEO?

 What is Crawling?

 An important aspect of Search Engine Optimization (SEO) to understand Crawling vs Indexing.
-Crawling is when Google or another search engine send a bot to a web page or web post and “read” the page.
+Crawling is when Google or another search engine sends a bot to a web page or web post and “read” the page.
 This is what Google Bot or other crawlers ascertain what is on the page.
 Don’t let this be confused with having that page being indexed.
 Crawling is the first part of having a search engine recognize your page and show it in search results.
 Having your page crawled, however, does not necessarily mean your page was (or will be) indexed.
 To be found in a query from any search engine, you must first be crawled and then indexed.

 Pages are crawled for a variety of reasons including: